Magnetic field spreading from stellar and galactic dynamos into the exterior: Results

-which grows diffusively with time after some reference time $t_\ast$; see Figure~2 of \cite{Ghosh+25} for a plot of the spreading in radius and time.
-They referred to the sphere with radius $r_\ast(t)$ as the magnetosphere.
-For the nondimensional coefficient $\qdiff$, the empirically determined value is close to two---analogously to the law of Brownian diffusion \citep{Einstein05}.
-In \Fig{pprof_comp}, we also compare the modulus of the latitudinally averaged magnetic field for the last time step, with a fit of the form
+The radial power-law decay extends from the end of the dynamo-active region at $r=R$ to a radius $r_\ast(t)$ which we defined as the front radius in \Eq{FrontRadius}.
+This radius grows diffusively with time after a reference time $t_\ast$.
+As already demonstrated by \cite{Ghosh+25}, the sphere of radius $r_\ast(t)$ can be interpreted as a magnetosphere.
+For the nondimensional coefficient $\qdiff$ in \Eq{FrontRadius}, the empirically determined value is close to 2---analogously to the law of Brownian diffusion \citep{Einstein05}.
+In \Fig{pprof_comp}, we also compare the modulus of the latitudinally averaged magnetic field at the final time step with a fit of the form

 where $B_0$ characterizes the magnetic field strength inside the magnetosphere and $n$ is the radial decay exponent.
 We find that the value of $\qdiff$ is around 4.9 for the dipolar configurations and around 2.5 for the quadrupolar configurations; see \Tab{TSummary}.
 This demonstrates that the radius of the magnetosphere scales with the exterior magnetic diffusivity, $\eta_{\rm turb}^{\rm ext}$, and is also independent of the diffusivity contrast, $C_\eta$.
-Even the case $C_\eta=1$ results in the scaling expected for the value $\eta_{\rm turb}^{\rm ext}$, which is then also equal to $\eta_{\rm turb}^{\rm ext}$ in this case.
+Even the case $C_\eta=1$ results in the same scaling that is expected for the value $\eta_{\rm turb}^{\rm ext}$, which is then also equal to $\eta_{\rm turb}^{\rm ext}$ in that case.